linkerd/linkerd2-conformance/README.md

 ### Repository Structure

-This project makes use of [Ginkgo](https://github.com/onsi/ginkgo) paired with [Gomega](https://github.com/onsi/gomega) matcher library to structure tests and write assertions.
-This repository provides a single test suite that runs each feature test as a single spec, rather than having a separate test suite (`*_test.go`) for each of the features.
-This was done for the sake of simplicity and to have greater control over the order in which the tests are run.

 - [`specs`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/specs) contains the tests for each of the features in a organized into packages. `specs/specs.go` exports these specs as a single runnable unit
 - [`sonobuoy`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/sonobuoy) contains the items required to be able to run the tests as a [Sonobuoy](https://github.com/vmware-tanzu/sonobuoy) plugin
 - [`utils`](https://github.com/mayankshah1607/linkerd2-conformance/tree/master/utils) contains helper functions that can be used while writing conformance tests